 COUNSELING: Your last name determines your counselor.
 Counselors will be assigned no later than the first day of classes.
 Caseloads may shift for this school year.
 Please visit the Counseling section of the LWHS website for counselor e-mail addresses, additional information and helpful resources.
 Individual appointments for students and families will begin in mid-September sign up in the counseling office.

-Our new school hours are 8:00 a.m. – 2:50 p.m.
+Our school hours are 8:00 a.m. – 2:50 p.m.
 (Monday, Tuesday, Thursday, Friday) and 8:00 a.m. – 12:55 on Wednesdays.
-This year we are moving to a 7 period day.
 You can access our Daily Schedule along with any special bell schedules on the Bell Schedule page of our website.

 HEALTH CONCERNS: Students with any life threatening medical conditions such as (asthma requiring an inhaler, cardiac condition, diabetes, allergy requiring an Epipen, seizures, or other significant medical conditions) are required to have an Individual Health Plan (IHP).
 A signed Authorization to Administer Medication form for each medication to be given.
 These forms and more information can be found on the LWSD website.